-# 3. Vrijthof Square
+1. Vrijthof Square

-Vrijthof is one of Maastricht’s two town squares.
+Vrijthof square is paved with old cobblestones that truly represent the historic feeling of Maastricht.
 It has no less than 38 national monuments and has not just one but two churches: Basilica of Saint Servatius and Sint-Janskerk.

 The Basilica of Saint Servatius is a Roman Catholic church dedicated to Saint Servatius, the patron saint of Maastricht.
 It’s believed that the first structure, a large stone church, was built on-site around 570, making it the oldest surviving church in the Netherlands.
 Next to it is the Protestant church Sint-Janskerk, founded in the 1200s.